Watertown, South Dakota

 Watertown is a city in and the county seat of Codington County, South Dakota, United States.
-Watertown is home to the Redlin Art Center, which houses many of the works of Terry Redlin, one of the nation's most popular wildlife artists.
+Watertown is home to the Redlin Art Center, which houses many of the works of wildlife artist Terry Redlin.
 Watertown is between Pelican Lake and Lake Kampeska, from which Redlin derived inspiration for his artwork.

 The population was 22,655 at the 2020 census, making Watertown South Dakota's 5th-most populous city.
 It is also the principal city of the Watertown Micropolitan Statistical Area, which includes all of Codington County.
 It is home to the Bramble Park Zoo.
 Watertown's residential real estate is considered the most expensive in South Dakota for cities of its size; the median price for a home in Watertown was approximately $200,000 as of 2013.

 Geography

 Watertown is along the Big Sioux River.

 According to the United States Census Bureau, the city has an area of 25.04 sqmi, of which 17.45 sqmi is land and 7.59 sqmi is water.
 Watertown sits on the Big Sioux River and two major lakes, Pelican Lake and Lake Kampeska.
 Most of Watertown also sits on a short plateau.
 Watertown Regional Airport's elevation is 1745 ft.